Pedro-Pathing/Documentation-1.0.9/commonissues/pathtopathchain.md

 # Converting a Path into a PathChain ##
 ## Overview ##
-In Pedro Pathing, a PathChain allows multiple paths to be chained together, allowing for multiple movements to happen in a sequence.
-PathChain are able to have "holdEnd," which allows them to hold their end position, until the follower follows another path.
-This allows for the robot to continually correct while, for example, running an action sequence to score your preload.
-This guide walks you through converting individual paths into a PathChain while incorporating interpolation methods and timeout constraints.
+In Pedro Pathing, a PathChain allows multiple Paths to be chained together, allowing for multiple movements to happen in a sequence.
+PathChains have enhanced customizability, being able to run using custom zpam, callbacks, and end constraints.
+This guide walks you through converting individual Paths into a PathChain while incorporating interpolation methods and timeout constraints.

 ## What You Need to Know
 - Path: Represents a single movement, which can be a curve (BezierCurve) or a straight line (BezierLine).
-- PathChain: Contains Path(s) within it.
+- PathChain: Contains Path(s) within it, as well as custom configurations and callbacks.
-- Interpolations: Define how the robot adjusts heading (rotation) throughout a path.
+- Interpolations: Define how the robot adjusts heading (rotation) throughout a Path.
-- Timeout Constraints: Limit the time the robot spends attempting to complete a path.
+- Timeout Constraints: Limit the time the robot spends attempting to complete a Path.